dorjeduck/llm.mojo/README.md

 ### Step 1: Download and Tokenize a Dataset

-Use the `tinyshakespeare` dataset for a quick setup.
+Use the [tinyshakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) dataset for a quick setup.
 This dataset is the fastest to download and tokenize.
 Run the following command to download and prepare the dataset:

 ```bash
 python prepro_tinyshakespeare.py
 ```

 This Python script is from Andrej Karpathy's [llm.c]((https://github.com/karpathy/llm.c)) repository.
-Visit the repository for more details on the dataset.
+Visit the repository for more details.

 Alternatively, download and tokenize the larger TinyStories dataset with the following command: